rajeev-0/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 content-type of "application/json", containing an array of JSON objects {{RFC8259}} with the "nonce" member.
 The "expiry" member is optional and indicates the absolute expiry time of the nonce encoded as an RFC 3339 timestamp string.
 The optional "type" and "hint" members MAY be copied from the request to aid correlation.
+The optional "data" member may be used to provide additional data to Attester.

 Note: CMP encodes "expiry" as an INTEGER representing seconds of validity.
 EST encodes "expiry" as an absolute timestamp.